SilkeRoth/2020-10-06-git/README.md

 - `git status`: tells you what is going on in your repository
 - `git add <files>`: puts  <files> into the staging area (index)
 - `git commit`: commit message for files in staging area
+- `git log`: show your log history
+	- `git log --oneline`: one line version of your history